 CIArb reserves the right to cancel or change the date, venue or content of programmes and the names of speakers, lecturers and tutors.
 Candidates will be provided with adequate notice of any change.
 If CIArb has to cancel a course, candidates will be provided with a full refund or the opportunity to transfer their registration to the next course.
-Should a candidate wish to cancel/defer their registration of a course, notification must be received in writing to ciarbmb@gmail.com.
+Should a candidate wish to cancel/defer their registration of a course, notification must be received in writing to Customer Services Team education@ciarb.org.
 Deferral charges apply.
 Please refer to the Fee Terms and Conditions for full details.